 Cloud vendors put all their efforts and resources into ensuring that their data centres are as secure as can be.
 They conform to strict compliance standards and access to data is strictly controlled.
-Whereas on premise access to company data from within the company, is often very relaxed with servers holding critical data usually not secured.
-Access to the data easily achievable by employees hence easily breached, often the result of an inside attack.
+Whereas on-premise access to company data from within the company is often very relaxed with servers holding critical data usually not secured.
+Access to the data is easily achievable by employees hence easily breached, often the result of an inside attack.

 Cloud vendors offer numerous data centres, backup, disaster recovery and layers of security.
 These are frequently audited to keep security up to date.

-The truth is that data is likely to be more secure with a reputable cloud vendor than on most businesses own premises.
-It’s becoming exceedingly difficult for businesses to stay on top of security, patches, upgrades and vulnerabilities with the same tenacity and dedication of a reputable cloud vendor.
+The truth is that data is likely to be more secure with a reputable cloud vendor than on most businesses’ own premises.
+It’s becoming exceedingly difficult for businesses to stay on top of security, patches, upgrades and vulnerabilities with the same tenacity and dedication as a reputable cloud vendor.

 Public Cloud and Security